-This study evaluates annual snow depth maxima from the Copernicus Climate Change Service (C3S) Mountain Meteorological and Snow Indicators (MTMSI) against in-situ snow depth observations across Europe.
-The full description of the dataset is provided by Morin et al. (2021), and briefly summarized here.
+full description of the dataset is provided by Morin et al. (2021), and briefly summarized here.
 This reanalysis is derived from the UERRA reanalysis, which spans the time period from 1961 through 2015 in Europe, at 5.5 km horizontal resolution (Soci et al., 2016).
-For MTMSI, 75 only a geographic subset of the full UERRA pan-European reanalysis was used, in order to operate over a tractable number of locations (the UERRA reanalysis includes 1,142,761 grid points).
+For MTMSI, only a geographic subset of the full UERRA pan-European reanalysis was used, in order to operate over a tractable number of locations (the UERRA reanalysis includes 1 142 761 grid points).
 The primary geographical unit components of the MTMSI dataset are NUTS-3 regions, corresponding to administratively relevant regions defined for each country across Europe.
 In mountainous areas, UERRA reanalysis grid points were selected to represent the meteorological conditions in each NUTS-3 region by steps of 100 m elevation.
-In non-mountainous areas, one UERRA reanalysis grid point was selected to obtain the 80 optimal agreement with the mean elevation of the NUTS-3 region (Figure 1).
+In non-mountainous areas, one UERRA reanalysis grid point was selected to obtain the optimal agreement with the mean elevation of the NUTS-3 region (Fig. 1).
 The near-surface atmospheric fields of the reanalysis were used to drive the snow cover model Crocus, part of the SURFEX/ISBA land surface model (Vionnet et al., 2012; Masson et al., 2013).
-This provides daily snow depth and snow water equivalent data for each of the 5625 mountain locations

-(NUTS-3/elevation pairs) and 959 plain locations (at the mean elevation of the corresponding NUTS-3 region), totaling 6584 NUTS-3/elevation pairs.
-This subset corresponds to 0.5% of the grid points of the UERRA reanalysis.
+This provides daily snow depth and snow water equivalent data for each of the 5625 mountain locations (NUTS-3/elevation pairs) and 959 plain locations (at the mean elevation of the corresponding NUTS-3 region), totaling 6584 NUTS-3/elevation pairs.
+This subset corresponds to 0.5 % of the grid points of the UERRA reanalysis.

-85 From these daily data, including daily atmospheric variables (temperature, precipitation), 39 indicators were computed to form the MTMSI dataset available from C3S (Morin et al., 2021).
+From these daily data, including daily atmospheric variables (temperature, precipitation), 39 indicators were computed to form the MTMSI dataset available from C3S (Morin et al., 2021).
 However, the annual snow depth or SWE maximum is not included among the 39 indicators of this dataset, which has primarily been developed in relation to the mountain tourism sector (Morin et al., 2021; François et al., 2023).
 Therefore, the annual maximum snow depth values were computed based on the daily data.
-The maximum was computed for each year N from August 1st, $N-1$ to July 31st, N .
-The resulting dataset of annual 90 maxima of snow depth is available at <https://doi.org/10.5281/zenodo.15181401>.
+The maximum was computed for each year $N$ from 1 August, $N - 1$ to 31 July, $N$ .
+The resulting dataset of annual maxima of snow depth is available at <https://doi.org/10.5281/zenodo.15181401> (Kamir et al., 2025).